zainabx78/tech501-week2/Notes/VMSS.md

 - SSH key- select existing key on azure- select your own key.
 - OS disk type- Standard SSD
 - PublicIp: Disabled (don't need one because we will access VM through load balancer).
+- Frontend port range start: 50000 (ssh to port 50000 to reach first vm, incrementing by one for the next etc)
+- Backend port: 22
 - Load Balancer: Create a new load balancer
     - Name: tech501-zainab-app-lb
-    - Need to connect to our VM's through port 5000 upwards e.g. 1st VM SSH will be through port 5000, - 2nd through 5001 etc.
+    - Need to connect to our VM's through port 50000 upwards e.g. 1st VM SSH will be through port 50000, - 2nd through 50001 etc.
 - Enable health monitoring.
 - Enable automatic repairs.
 - Enable User data and paste in the script: